Semaglutide Nausea: 9 Doctor-Backed Tips to Stop It Fast

-Reviewed for accuracy against current FDA guidance, peer-reviewed clinical trial data (STEP, SURMOUNT trials), and manufacturer prescribing information.
-See our editorial standards.
+Medically reviewed against current FDA guidance, peer-reviewed clinical trial data (STEP, SURMOUNT trials), and manufacturer prescribing information.
+Meet our editorial team · See our standards.

-Nausea stops more Houston patients from staying on semaglutide than any other side effect — and most of them quit right before it would have gotten better.
+Nausea stops more Houston patients from staying on semaglutide than any other side effect, and most of them quit right before it would have gotten better.
 For the majority of people on Ozempic or Wegovy, nausea peaks in the first four to eight weeks and then fades as the body adjusts to the medication.
 Clinics across Sugar Land, The Woodlands, and Katy are seeing the same pattern: patients who push through that window go on to lose meaningful weight; patients who don't assume the drug just wasn't for them.
 This article covers the practical strategies that actually reduce semaglutide nausea, from dosing timing to dietary changes, so you can give the medication a fair shot.

 1Why Semaglutide Causes Nausea